oreillymedia/promptlab/README.md

 - _Blocks_.
 Blocks of text of any length or format (text, HTML, markdown, etc).
 Blocks are initialized with a `load` command that reads reads files or EPUB archives.

-- _Operations_.
-Operations are the actions that are performed on blocks.
+- _groups_. groups are the actions that are performed on blocks.
 Examples include: transforming from one format to another or splitting a long block into several smaller ones.
-Each operation is defined by a script; some scripts are included in the repo, but users can also write their own.
+Each group is defined by a script; some scripts are included in the repo, but users can also write their own.

 - _Prompts_.
 Prompts are LLM results applied against a block.
 You define a prompt using a template defined in the `jinjia2` templating language.
 Promptlab combines your template with the given bloc, sends it to the LLM, and stores the result.

 A few other important ideas:

 - _IDs_.
 Each element has a unique ID.
 IDs are assigned automatically when the element is created.
-IDs are used to refer to specific blocks, operations, or prompts.
+IDs are used to refer to specific blocks, groups, or prompts.

 - _Tags_.
 Tags are used to group blocks.
 For example, you might want to tag all the blocks that are from a particular chapter.
 Tags are defined by the user.